awsdocs/amazon-redshift-developer-guide/doc_source/r_CAST_function.md

 # CAST and CONVERT functions<a name="r_CAST_function"></a>

-You can do runtime conversions between compatible data types by using the CAST and CONVERT functions\.
+The CAST function converts one data type to another compatible data type\.
+For instance, you can convert a string to a date, or a numeric type to a string\.
+CAST performs a runtime conversion, which means that the conversion doesn't change a value's data type in a source table\.
+It's changed only in the context of the query\.

+The CONVERT function is very similar to CAST, in that it converts from one data type to another, but it's called differently\.
+You might prefer it as more readable because it takes two arguments, a type and an expression\.

 Certain data types require an explicit conversion to other data types using the CAST or CONVERT function\.
-Other data types can be converted implicitly, as part of another command, without using the CAST or CONVERT function\.
+Other data types can be converted implicitly, as part of another command, without using CAST or CONVERT\.
 See [Type compatibility and conversion](c_Supported_data_types.md#r_Type_conversion)\.

 ## CAST<a name="r_CAST_function-cast"></a>

-You can use two equivalent syntax forms to cast expressions from one data type to another:
+Use either of these two equivalent syntax forms to cast expressions from one data type to another\.

 ```
 CAST ( expression AS type )